getify/You-Dont-Know-JS/up & going/ch1.md

 One of the most important lessons you can learn about writing code is that it's not just for the computer.
 Code is every bit as much, if not more, for the developer as it is for the compiler.

-Your computer only cares about machine code, binary 0s and 1s, that comes from *compilation*.
+Your computer only cares about machine code, a series of binary 0s and 1s, that comes from *compilation*.
 There's a nearly infinite number of programs you could write that yield the same series of 0s and 1s.
 The choices you make about how to write your program matter -- not only to you, but to your other team members and even to your future self.

 You should strive not just to write programs that work correctly, but programs that make sense when examined.
 You can go a long way in that effort by choosing good names for your variables (see "Variables") and functions (see "Functions").